 hope and concerted, unflagging action towards making this a better world is a

-top global priority and America has regained recognition on the global
+top global priority and America needs to step up to its role on the global

-leadership stage for tackling the huge moral imperatives of our time.
+leadership stage, tackling the huge moral imperatives of our time.

 10/9/09 SATURN Call for Papers